 Thanks to JS for holding the fort on payments/banking etc whilst we have been working to get bank access for JL.
 Xero is improving the real time aspect of our financial information.

-Reserves of 284K is above where are projections were but this amount would enable us tom maintain the business for a year should all ECB funding cease.
+Reserves of 284K is above where are projections were but this amount would enable us to maintain the business for a year should all ECB funding cease.
 TL asked is there an ideal amount to have as a reserve?
 This would depend on our next strategy and what parameters we set for the next 4 years.
 ECB are happy that we have set reserves to cover payroll for a year.

 6. Approval of Annual Accounts